Terminating the Duty to Defend: Can the Insurer Extinguish the Duty by Settling Less Than All Claims?

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will discuss the parameters within which an insurer can settle less than all claims or suits with the plaintiff and thereby end its duty to defend.
+This CLE course will discuss the parameters within which an insurer can settle less than all claims or suits with the plaintiff and thereby end its duty to defend.
 The panel will outline which jurisdictions allow such settlements and which do not, provide strategies, and analyze risks for both the insurer and the policyholder.

 - Overview of the insurer's duty to defend